akki-s/blog/_posts/2023-12-12-understanding-reserved-instances.md

 comments: true
 author: aakash
 categories: [Azure, Cloud]
-tags: [Azure, Azure Reserved Instanced, Cloud Architecture, Cloud Architecture Guidance]
+tags: [Azure, Azure Reserved Instance, Cloud Architecture, Cloud Architecture Guidance]
 ---

 Cloud computing offers unparalleled flexibility, but optimizing costs can be a complex endeavour.
 One powerful tool in the arsenal of cloud cost management is Reserved Instances (RIs).
 This commitment to specific computing resources for a defined duration provides a significant opportunity to lower costs.